 Case: A pretty awesomely designed and decent quality mid-tower case at a good price.
 One common gripe with this case is the lackluster cable management, however for our purposes that doesn't matter to be honest as the EVGA power supply above is fully modular (meaning no extensive extra cabling to worry about!).

-So that's it for our best current example of building the fastest non-overclocking gaming build for $1200 - Enjoy!
+So that's it for our best current example of building the fastest non-overclocking gaming build for $1200 - Enjoy and hopefully this helped you out!